yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 ---
 layout: tutorial_hands_on

-title: Deciphering baculovirus isolates using single nucleotide variants (SNV) and SNV specificities
+title: Deciphering Virus Populations - Single Nucleotide Variants (SNVs) and Specificities in Baculovirus Isolates
 subtopic: ''
 zenodo_link: ''
-level: Introductory
+level: Intermediate
 questions:
 - How can the genetic variability of a baculovirus isolate be analysed?
 - How can single nucleotide variants (SNV) be identified across multiple isolates?
-- How can SNV be used to analyse the composition of an isolate based on SNV specificities?
+- How can SNV be used as markers to analyse the composition of baculovirus populations?
 objectives:
-- Understand the significance of single nucleotide variants (SNVs) (or polymorphisms, SNPs) in baculovirus populations.
+- Understand the significance of single nucleotide variants (SNVs) in baculovirus populations.
-- Apply provided bioinformatic workflows and tools on provided sequence data.
+- Determine variable SNV positions for multiple isolates using a common reference genome.
-- Interpret the output of the analysis to determine the composition of baculovirus isolates or samples.
+- Transform the output (VCF file) to a readable table format using tools available at Galaxy only.
-- Evaluate the quality of SNV analysis to identify poetential sources of error.
+- Interpret the SNV data to analysis the intra-isolate variability of baculovirus isolates or samples.
 - Learn to create your own sequence data and analyse it using the provided workflow and tool to explore the genetic variation of baculovirus populations.
 time_estimation: 2H
 abbreviations: